Alfresco/alfresco-js-api/alfresco-core-rest-api/docs/NodesApi.md

 var contentBody = "B"; // {String} The binary content

 var opts = {
-  'majorVersion': false, // {Boolean} If **true**, create a major version.\nSetting this parameter also enables versioning of this node, if it is not already versioned.\n
+  'majorVersion': false, // {Boolean} If **true**, create a major version.
+Setting this parameter also enables versioning of this node, if it is not already versioned.

-  'comment': "comment_example", // {String} Add a version comment which will appear in version history.\nSetting this parameter also enables versioning of this node, if it is not already versioned.\n
+  'comment': "comment_example", // {String} Add a version comment which will appear in version history.
+Setting this parameter also enables versioning of this node, if it is not already versioned.

   'include': ["include_example"], // {[String]} Returns additional information about the node.
-The following optional fields can be requested:\n* path\n* isLink\n* allowableOperations\n
+The following optional fields can be requested:
+* path
+* isLink
+* allowableOperations

-  'fields': ["fields_example"] // {[String]} A list of field names.\n\nYou can use this parameter to restrict the fields\nreturned within a response if, for example, you want to save on overall bandwidth.\n\nThe list applies to a returned individual\nentity or entries within a collection.\n\nIf the API method also supports the **include**\nparameter, then the fields specified in the **include**\nparameter are returned in addition to those specified in the **fields** parameter.\n
+  'fields': ["fields_example"] // {[String]} A list of field names.

+You can use this parameter to restrict the fields returned within a response if, for example, you want to save on overall bandwidth.

+The list applies to a returned individual entity or entries within a collection.

+If the API method also supports the **include** parameter, then the fields specified in the **include** parameter are returned in addition to those specified in the **fields** parameter.

 };
 apiInstance.updateFileContent(nodeId, contentBody, opts).then(function(data) {
   console.log('API called successfully.
 Returned data: ' + data);